nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   AppAuthenticated $ withReaderT mapEnv (unAppProject action)
 ```

-If you'd like to see the full source code for this section, [`Server.hs`](https://gist.github.com/nicolashery/4dcf7003564c576d0d2f4872447c7b02#file-server-hs) in the Gist is a good place to start.
+If you'd like to see the full source code for this section, [`Server.hs`](https://gist.github.com/nicolashery/4dcf7003564c576d0d2f4872447c7b02#file-server-hs) in the gist is a good place to start.

 ## Implementing the request handlers